About Teaching Practicum in France

 Live and study in Montpellier, one of France’s fastest growing cities and an emerging cultural and educational center.
 Within easy reach of both mountains and the Mediterranean, and home to 100,000 university students, Montpellier is a young, vibrant city with a centuries-old history of intellectual advances and social tolerance.

-Based at the University of Montpellier, this program has been developed in conjunction with the University of Minnesota's College of Education and Human Development.
-It is designed to meet major requirements for students in Elementary Education, Early Childhood Education, and Special Education.
+Based at the University of Montpellier, this program was developed in conjunction with the University of Minnesota's College of Education and Human Development.
+It is designed to meet major requirements for students in Elementary Education, Early Childhood Education, and Special Education as well as national standards for elementary education.

 Housing & Meals

-If you wish to maximize your linguistic and cultural development through regular family contact and are willing to adapt to a French family's lifestyle and schedule, this housing option may appeal to you.
+If you wish to maximize your linguistic and cultural development through regular family contact and are willing to adapt to a French family's lifestyle and schedule, this housing option will appeal to you.
 The level of integration you experience with your host family may vary—some families will go to great lengths to make you feel like part of the family while others may have a more independent approach.
-If you are concerned about adjusting to a host family, one of the other housing options may be a better fit for you.
+If you are concerned about adjusting to a host family, consider one of the other housing options.

 Traditional French Apartment

-Live with other program participants in apartments, usually located in town and approximately 30–45 minutes by foot and tram from the University and downtown Montpellier.
-You will share the apartment with 2–4 other students from the program, often with 2 people (of the same gender) sharing a room.
+Live with other program participants in apartments, usually located in town and approximately 30–45 minutes by foot and tram from the university and downtown Montpellier.
+You will share the apartment with 2–4 other students from the program, often with two people of the same gender sharing a room.
 The program fee for this option does not include meals, utilities, or the apartment deposit.
 See the Fees page for additional costs.
-If you have special dietary needs or intend to have an active social life with frequent evenings out, this is a good option for you.
+If you have special dietary needs or intend to have an active social life with frequent evenings out, this is a good option.

 Student Studio Apartments

-Three excursions are included each term to introduce you to the unique character of southern France.
+Multiple day-long excursions are included each term to introduce you to the unique character of southern France.
 In addition, the program’s social and administrative assistants organize activities to familiarize you with the city and provide you with opportunities to meet French students.
-Optional longer trips at an extra cost may also be organized by the program.
-Past trips have included skiing in the Alps and a trip to Barcelona.

 - Deepen cross-cultural understanding through interaction with faculty, students, host families and community members